 Modern algorithms can recognize relevance, intent, and linking patterns.
 Therefore, experts are focusing on acquiring links from trusted sources.
-These sources also have authority and have an excellent reputation in their niche.
-Your goal is to get inks from these websites.
+These sources also have authority and an excellent reputation in their niche.
+Your goal is to get links from these websites.

 How can I identify quality backlinks?

 It is not that difficult to identify a quality backlink.
 Several factors can guide you about the value of a link for your website.

 The placement of your link must make sense.
 Does the content of the website relate to your link or not?
 Irrelevant links usually get flagged by search engines as spammy.

 Do not make the mistake of placing backlinks on the sidebars or in the footers.
 You want your link to look organic instead of forced.

 Trustworthy sources are those that have high authority.
 Both the audience and search engines trust them.
 So, quality sources have higher domain authority.
 You can use online authority checkers to check the value of the domain.

 Aim for a diverse backlink profile.
 High-rating webpages have a mix of different backlinks from several sources.

 So, is link quality more important than link quantity?